On this page

 Checklist (What is the Form DS-157 checklist?)

-#- To ensure you have the most up-to-date version, download Form DS-157 and its accompanying instructions directly from the official Department of State website.
+#- To begin, download the latest version of Form DS-157 along with its instructions from the official Department of State website.

 - Review the official DS-157 instructions before filing